-As intended, this works well for developing and maintaining a single Product in production, as long as the development requirements are not overly volatile and the Product Owner has ready access to the Stakeholders for advice.
+As intended, ScrumG works well for developing and maintaining a single Product in production, even if the Stakeholders' are volatile.

-We refer to this type of Scrum as $Scrum_G$ ("G" for "Guide") because its most popular variant is described in the Scrum Guide, found at www.scrumguides.org.
+We refer to this type of Scrum as ScrumG ('G' for 'Guide') because its most popular variant is described in the Scrum Guide.

-Scrum_H Overview
+ScrumH Overview

-As you can see, these first two types of Scrum ("P" and "G") are mutually incompatible (PO inside vs. outside the Team, Sprint Backlog locked-down vs. malleable, Commitment to Sprint Backlog vs. Sprint Goal), but each is useful when used appropriately.
+As you can see, these first two types of Scrum ('P' and 'G') are mutually incompatible (PO inside vs. outside the Team, Sprint Backlog locked-down vs. malleable, Commitment to Sprint Backlog vs. Sprint Goal), but each is useful when used appropriately.